AlynxZhou/hikaru/tutorials/plugins-and-scripts.md

 and if you wants to include `b.njk` in `a.njk`, don't write `{% include "b.njk" %}`, instead use `{% include dirname + pathSep + "b.njk" %}`.

+**WARNING**: Templates provided by plugins are not cached due to some technical limitation, plugins are not expected to use very complex templates.

 For complete example, you can read the code of [hikaru-generator-feed](https://github.com/AlynxZhou/hikaru-generator-feed/).